-This picture is taken by the author from the top of the cellar - (Copyright Izak Litwar)
+This picture is taken from the top of the cellar at LCHB - (Copyright Izak Litwar)

-Les Carmes Haut Brion can trace its roots back to 16th century.
+Les Carmes Haut Brion can trace its roots back to the 16th century.
 For 200 years+ it was owned by Carmelite order.
-During French revolution it was confiscated by the state and sold in 1840 to Bordeaux wine merchant, Leon Colin.
-Since then Chantecaille-Furt family were the owners until 2010, when Pichet real estate group purchased it.
+During the French revolution, it was confiscated by the state and sold in 1840 to Bordeaux wine merchant, Leon Colin.
+Since then Chantecaille-Furt family were the owners until 2010 when Pichet real estate group purchased it.
 In 2012, the new owner decided to bring a well-qualified winemaker/director to Les Carmes Haut Brion, in order to improve the quality dramatically.
-His name is Guillaume Pouthier, who arrived from same position at famous producer in Rhone, Chapoutier.
+His name is Guillaume Pouthier, who arrived from the same position at a famous producer in Rhone, Chapoutier.

 Normally Cabernet Franc is vinified in wood, Cabernet Sauvignon in concrete vats and Merlot in stainless steel vats.
 There's also second wine here, Le C de Carmes Haut Brion, which mainly comes from another vineyard situated in Martillac.

 Actually, this property is situated inside the Bordeaux city limits, even closer to the town itself than Haut Brion and La Mission Haut Brion are.
-After several purchases of vineyards, there's now around 29 hectares vineyard with 35 years old vines, planted with 55% Merlot, 30% Cabernet Franc and 15% Cabernet Sauvignon.
-The surroundings are beautiful with a lake, large park and old bridge.
-In addition to that, a state of art cellar, looking like an upside down boat, was ready for use in 2016.
+After several purchases of vineyards, there are now around 29 hectares vineyard with 35 years old vines, planted with 55% Merlot, 30% Cabernet Franc and 15% Cabernet Sauvignon.
+The surroundings are beautiful with a lake, a large park and an old bridge.
+In addition to that, a state of the art cellar, looking like an upside-down boat, was ready for use in 2016.

 Les Carmes Haut Brion manager, Guillaume Pouthier is aiming high, very high!